tomamorin/BAP-ROSEMARIE/wp-content/plugins/use-any-font/readme.txt

 Click <a href="http://dineshkarki.com.np/use-any-font/demo" target="_blank">here</a> for Use Any Font working demo.

 Use Any Font gives you freedom to use any font in your website.
 It is not like other font embed services which gives you countable number of fonts to select from neither the one that stores your font in remote server.
-You can use any font if you have its font format (ttf,otf) without being dependent to other's server uptime.
+You can use any font if you have its font format (ttf,otf,woff) without being dependent to other's server uptime.

 Features